Robust Time Series Denoising with Learnable Wavelet Packet Transform: Denoising performances on standard functions

 \subsection{Model functions and noise}

 We use the following benchmark case functions \cite{donoho1994ideal}, which are named \textit{Block}, \textit{ Bumps}, \textit{HeaviSine} and \textit{Doppler}.
 We propose to randomly generate signal classes $s$ inspired by those four function cases.
 The number of samples in each signal $s$ is set to $T=2^{13}$.
-The definition of the four function classes is as follows:
+More details about the generation of these function are given in Appendix~\ref{AppendixD}.